Some new cases of Zilber-Pink in $Y(1)^3$: Rigid analytic neighbourhoods

 We establish a version of \cite[Lemma~5.5]{Y(1)}, written in terms of rigid geometry instead of only $\bC_p$-points, and thereby give a rigid analytic proof of \cite[Lemma~5.5]{Y(1)}.
-We also establish a version which talks about the neighbourhood of a single point where $x$ has a simple zero, instead of requiring all zeroes of~$x$ to be simple.
+Along the way, we establish a version which talks about the neighbourhood of a single point where $x$ has a simple zero, instead of requiring all zeroes of~$x$ to be simple.
+For convenience, we also prove that the neighbourhoods we construct can be chosen to be simple, as defined in Section~\ref{sec:simp-n}.

 First we check that an \'etale morphism of rigid spaces restricts to an isomorphism on some open neighbourhood of each $K$-point.
-(Note that it is not true in general that \'etale morphisms are local isomorphisms -- the open neighbourhoods on which they are isomorphisms need not form an admissible covering.)
+(Note that it is not true in general that \'etale morphisms are local isomorphisms---the open neighbourhoods on which they are isomorphisms need not form an admissible covering.)

 \begin{lemma} Let $K$ be a non-archimedean field of characteristic zero.
 Let $X$ be a quasi-separated rigid space over~$K$.
 Let $f \colon X \to \bar D(0,r,K)$ be a finite \'etale morphism from $X$ to the closed disc of radius $r$.
 Suppose there is a $K$-point $x_0 \in X(K)$ such that $f(x_0)=0$.
 Then there exists an open subspace $Z \subset X$ containing~$x_0$ and a positive real number $r' \leq r$ such that $f|_Z \colon Z \to \bar D(0,r',K)$ is an isomorphism of rigid spaces. \end{lemma}